 Black Pearls are rarely true black but often purple, aubergine, brown, green, blue and sometimes a mixture of colours when they are called ‘Peacock pearls’.

 A black-lip shell, which is a mollusc which produces black Mother-of-Pearl will also produce black pearls.

 This mesmerising gemstone actually changes colour from pink-red to green depending on what light it is subjected to.

 Miners, who were looking for emeralds, took this gemstone back to camp where they were astonished to see that it glowed red/pink near the firelight.
 In the morning, in daylight, the stone reverted to its green colour again.

-Despite recent discoveries, it remains a rare and expensive stone and is very rarely seen in jewellers windows.
+Despite recent discoveries, it remains an extremely rare and expensive stone and is very rarely seen in jewellers windows.

-In Russia, Alexandrite is a very good omen, bringing luck and fortune and love into one’s life.
+In Russia, Alexandrite is a very good omen, bringing luck and good fortune as well as love into one’s life.
 It is said to hold healing properties, soothing and helping those in despair.

-The Roman’s loved the stone and believed it was solidified moons rays!
+The Roman’s loved the stone and believed it was made from solidified moon’s rays!

-Indeed the state of Florida in the USA designated this stone their State Gemstone in 1970 to commemorate the moon landings, which took off from Kennedy Space Centre.
+Indeed, the state of Florida in the USA in 1970 designated this stone their State Gemstone, to commemorate the moon landings, which took off from Kennedy Space Centre.

-In Continental Europe, Moonstone is actually favoured as the June birthstone over Pearl or Alexandrite.
+In Continental Europe, Moonstone is the favoured June birthstone over Pearl or Alexandrite.

-In India Moonstone is considered a sacred stone where it is often presented as a wedding gift.
+In India, Moonstone is a sacred stone and is often presented as a wedding gift.

-In the main Moonstone occur in jewellery as cabouchons because this is what reveals the blue sheen – it is much more unusual to see them faceted.
+In the main, Moonstone use in jewellery are cabouchons.
+This polished, rounded shape is what reveals the blue sheen the best – it is much more unusual to see a faceted moonstone.

 If the back of the stone is covered then the stone appears blue, as the blue light is reflected out of the stone, hence Blue Rainbow Moonstone – this is the same stone but appearing to be a different colour.

-Moonstone is supposed to help us tap into our intuition and harness our feminine side.
-Helping connect us to our nurturing side, it is therefore said to be beneficial in motherhood.
+Moonstone is supposed to hold healing powers by helping us tap into our intuition and harness our feminine side.
+Helping connect us to our nurturing qualities, it is therefore said to be beneficial in motherhood.